isomerpages/ogp-poe-weikeong/pages/FAQ.md

 It was founded to tackle the gripe of many online shoppers, high shipping fees which in turn contributed to high cart drop out rate faced by e-tailers.
-He led cross functional collaboration from marketing to product and business development and&nbsp; marketing activities such as online and offline marketing, customer acquisition and loyalty strategy.
-The startup processed 500 orders from 160 customers worth $6000 in Gross Merchandise Value.
+He led cross functional collaboration from marketing to product and business development and&nbsp;marketing activities such as online and offline marketing, customer acquisition and loyalty strategy.
+Overall, ShareShip processed 500 orders from 160 customers worth $6000 in Gross Merchandise Value.
 The startup also won 3 competitions worth a combined $22000 in cash prizes thanks to a pitch deck which effectively communicated the startup's value propositions.</p>
 <p>Outside of his professional endeavors, he is deeply committed to giving
 back to the community through volunteering as a mentor for at-risk youth, the underprivileged and as a case writer during the (MPS) Meet-the-People